blee00/The-Latest/README.md

 *Country & Category will have to be a hard coded array that is picked in a dropdown menu.
 *The inputs will look like 'us' 'science' for country and category, respectively.

-WIREFRAMES:
+## WIREFRAMES:

 <img width="803" alt="Screenshot 2023-01-31 at 1 00 06 AM" src="https://user-images.githubusercontent.com/114048369/215678951-b3f42fbd-0774-47af-930b-a7ec794d5caa.png">

-MVP:
+## MVP:

 * Country dropdown menu
 * Category dropdown menu
 * Submit button and event handler
-* container that will display articles (up to 5 - subject to change)
+* Container that will display articles (up to 5 - subject to change)
+* Scrolling functionality which will detect max amount of links and then produce 5 more
-* Articles will have a "read more" which will just be a hyperlink which draws from the API's url element
+* Articles will have a "read more" which will be a hyperlink which draws from the API's url element
 * CSS'd into the arrangement shown on the wireframes
-* Including hard requirements of part 8
+* Include hard requirements of part 8

-POST-MVP:
+## POST-MVP:

 * Add an effect that mimics file cabin-esque browsing when moving between articles
-* background changes depending on the category, the moment the category and country are submitted, the bg will change
+* Background changes depending on the category, the moment the category and country are submitted, the bg will change
 * Make div containers more appealing like transparent globe around the app's main header

-GOALS:
+## GOALS:

 * Set all necessary html variables
 * Develop JS functionality first, debug, troubleshoot, etc.